JetBrains/intellij-sdk-docs/topics/ui/controls/radio_button.md

 ### Writing guidelines

-Use sentence-style capitalization.
+* Use sentence-style capitalization.

-Do not use ending punctuation.
+* Do not use ending punctuation.

-Use the imperative form of verbs.
+* Use the imperative form of verbs.

-Do not use negation in labels as it complicates understanding.
+* Do not use negation in labels as it complicates understanding.
+* Make labels short and intelligible — see [Writing short and clear text](writing_short.md).

 <format color="369650" style="bold">Correct</format>
 ![](08_How_to_use_correct.png){width=706}